purrfectt/goinstant-buildpack/README.md

 Heroku buildpack for [GoInstant](https://goinstant.com) applications (served with [Harp](https://github.com/sintaxi/harp)).

+### What does it do?

+Serve your static website and automatically include your [GoInstant](https://goinstant.com) connect url.

 ### Fork the Example

 Why read about it when you can just get to using it?
 [Fork the example](https://github.com/jeffandersen/goinstant-buildpack-example).